Trailheads are open daily:

 - 9 a.m. to sunset for day-use visitors.

 The Visitor Center and its immediate grounds are free to the public.
 To access the land you need to have a current membership or pay a day use fee.
 Children 12 and under are free and must be accompanied by an adult.
 The following day fees apply:

 - $20 for bikers, climbers, and horseback riders

 You can join online now or purchase day passes and memberships at the Visitor Center and other trailheads.

 The face value of your day pass can be applied toward the purchase of a membership.
-This offer is good for two weeks from the date on your day pass.
-(One day pass per person.)
+This offer is good for two weeks from the date on your day pass at any trailhead or with a mail in form, not available online.
+(One day pass per household)